 Sometimes, there are instances where we can't notify you beforehand in case of an unplanned interruption, for example due to a burst main.
-We aim to restore the supply within 12 hours or if the leak or burst is on a strategic water main we aim to restore the supply within 48 hours.
+We aim to restore the supply within 12 hours.
 If we don't meet these targets you may be entitled to a payment.
-If your supply continues to be interrupted for a total of 24 hrs you will receive an additional payment.
-For each additional complete 24 hours beyond this you'll be entitled to a further payment.
+For each further complete 12 hours you are without water you'll be entitled to an additional payment.